jsfuentes/Node-Base/README.md

 # Base Node

-The base of a Node project with express and supporting a mongoose MongoDB database.
+The base of a Node project with express, express-session, and a mongoose MongoDB database.
 It also comes with the following:

 - mongoose model in `models`
 - index route on `localhost:3000/`
 - user login and more (delete by just deleting `routes/user` and `models/User.js`)
-- async Handler to simplify express async function error handling -
+- async Handler to simplify express async function error handling
+- grant setup for easy Google and other 3rd party authentication
+- .ebextensions configs https setup when deployed to elastic beanstalk

 ## Running the App